 (b) Sufficient equipment shall be provided by the radio stations so as to ensure all Council members being heard from their respective seats.
 Neither personnel nor equipment shall interfere with the orderly procedure of the Council meetings.

 (c) The nature of all commercial sponsorship shall be in keeping with a high degree of dignity of the Council.
 All sponsors shall be approved by the Rules, Confirmations, and Public Elections Committee in advance of broadcasting.

 (d) Each broadcast shall be of the complete proceedings.

 Tobacco use in chamber prohibited

 Smoking and all other uses of tobacco shall be prohibited in the David Scobey Council Chamber at all times.
 The Metropolitan Clerk may formulate and enforce further policies for the general maintenance and upkeep of the Council Chamber.

 The Council shall adopt permanent Rules of Procedure within the first two months of a new Council term.
 The permanent Rules of Procedure shall be adopted with twenty-one (21) affirmative votes of the Council.
 None of the standing Rules of Procedure shall be amended or repealed except by twenty-one (21) affirmative votes.
 No change in the permanent Rules of Procedure shall become effective until thirty (30) days after its passage.
 Before a proposed amendment to these rules may be considered by the Council, the Rules, Confirmations, and Public Elections Committee shall have considered the proposed amendment and a written copy of the proposed amendment shall be distributed to all members of Council.

-In the consideration of any particular matter, any or all of these rules may be suspended by the Council unless two (2) members object to the suspension of the rules.
+In the consideration of any particular matter, any or all of these rules may be suspended by the Council upon identification of the particular rule(s) at issue by the member seeking suspension, unless two (2) members object to the suspension of the rules.